-During extended operations (short-term and long-term) the almanac time parameter may not provide the specified time accuracy or URE component.
+During extended operations (short-term and long-term), or if the CS is otherwise unable to upload the SVs, the almanac time parameter may not provide the specified time accuracy or URE component.

 Additionally, occasional CS actions to manage clock offsets may also inhibit the ability to provide specified almanac time parameter accuracies.

-20.3.3.5.2.4 Coordinated Universal Time (UTC).
+20.3.3.5.2.4 Coordinated Universal Time (UTC)

-Page 18 of subframe 4 includes: (1) the parameters needed to relate GPS time to UTC, and (2) notice to the user regarding the scheduled future or recent past (relative to LNAV message upload) value of the delta time due to leap seconds ( $\Delta t{LSF}$ ), together with the week number (WNLSF) and the day number (DN) at the end of which the leap second becomes effective.
-"Day one" is the first day relative to the end/start of week and the WNLSF value consists of eight bits which shall be a modulo 256 binary representation of the GPS week number (see paragraph 6.2.4) to which the DN is referenced.
-The user must account for the truncated nature of this parameter as well as truncation of WN, WNt, and WNLSF due to rollover of full week number (see paragraph 3.3.4(b)).
-The CS shall manage these parameters such that, when $\Delta t{LSF}$ and $\Delta t{LSF}$ differ, the absolute value of the difference between the untruncated WN and WNLSF values shall not exceed 127.
+Page 18 of subframe 4 includes: (1) the parameters needed to relate GPS time to UTC, and (2) notice to the user regarding the scheduled future or recent past (relative to LNAV message upload) value of the delta time due to leap seconds ( $\Delta t{LSF}$ ), together with the GPS week number ( $WN{LSF}$ ) and the GPS day number (DN) near the end of which the leap second becomes effective.
+"Day one" is the first day relative to the end/start of week and the $WN{LSF}$ value consists of eight bits which shall be a modulo 256 binary representation of the GPS week number (see paragraph 6.2.4) to which the DN is referenced.
+The user must account for the truncated nature of this parameter as well as truncation of WN, $WN_t$ , and $WN{LSF}$ due to rollover of full week number (see paragraph 3.3.4(b)).
+The CS shall manage these parameters such that, when $\Delta t{LSF}$ differ, the absolute value of the difference between the untruncated WN and $WN{LSF}$ values shall not exceed 127.